jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## About the Author

-I've studied political philosophy, history, and innovation for years.
 I graduated from the University of Toronto in political science, history, and geography.
 But I learned far more about the divide between Industrial Age to Internet Age on the frontline as a projectionist, contractor, adjuster, and especially when inventing a digital tool for an Industrial Age industry.
+I wrote this book, so everyone in the middle-class can live better lives as soon as possible.

 ---

 [**Next Chapter**](https://hackmd.io/@Techvolution/preface)

 # Techvolution: A New Philosophy - Preface